 Dr. Aggarwal’s work in the philanthropy sector followed a long career as a sociocultural anthropologist.
 After receiving her doctoral degree from Indiana University in 1994, she joined the Department of Anthropology at Smith College, where she became a tenured faculty member and also served in the Women’s Studies Program.
 Her research was based on extensive fieldwork in the Himalayan region of Ladakh in South Asia and her areas of study and teaching included political anthropology, peace-building, cultural studies, gender, and development.

 Dr. Aggarwal is the author of several publications including Beyond Lines of Control: Performing the Border in Ladakh, India (Duke University Press, 2004).
 She is co-founder of the journal Meridians: Feminism, Race, Transnationalism and a founding trustee of Ladakh Arts and Media Organization, a non-profit society.

 Murugi joined the Nairobi Center from her previous role as associate professor of nutrition and health care management at Appalachian State University, where she conducted research on the health of vulnerable populations and the efficacy of public health nutrition interventions in domestic and international settings.
 In that role, Murugi was also East African Coordinator for the African Nutritional Sciences Research Consortium.
-She holds a PhD in nutrition and food systems from the University of Southern Mississippi, and an MA in Psychology and a BA in Education, both from Kenyatta University in Nairobi, Kenya.
+She holds a PhD in nutrition and food systems from the University of Southern Mississippi, and an MEd in Psychology and a BEd in Education, both from Kenyatta University in Nairobi, Kenya.